Skip to main content

 Organizations eligible to hold charitable games must submit an application at least 30 days before the event.
 License fees must be paid when the application is filed.
 To apply for a license,

-- qualifying organizations must file Form RCG-1, Charitable Games Application for License, either electronically through MyTax.illinois.gov or by mail.
+• qualifying organizations must submit Form RCG-1, Charitable Games Application for License, either electronically through MyTax.illinois.gov or by mail.
 The application must contain a sworn statement attesting to the not-for-profit character of the prospective licensee organization, signed by a person listed on the application as an owner, officer, or other person in charge of the necessary day-to-day operations of that organization.
+Note: A license is not assignable or transferable.

-- You must also complete Forms RCG-2, List of Charitable Games Workers, and RCG-10, Diagram of Charitable Games Event Playing Area.
+• You must also complete Forms RCG-2, List of Charitable Games Workers, and RCG-10, Diagram of Charitable Games Event Playing Area.
 If renewing, complete Form RCG-25, Expenditure of Funds Earned Through Charitable Games.
 Keep these forms in your records and make them available to us when we request them.
 After you have filed Form RCG-1 and you need to add or revise a scheduled event, you must complete Form RCG-1-E, Charitable Games, Bingo, or Pull Tabs Events Updates, 30 days before the event.
-Mail your completed information to the address on the form.
+Mail your completed information to the address on the form or email it to rev.bptcg@illinois.gov.

 Additional requirements

-- The police department or sheriff’s office whose jurisdiction includes the premises at which the charitable games events are authorized under the license must be notified of all originally scheduled, added, changed, or cancelled events.
+• The police department or sheriff’s office whose jurisdiction includes the premises at which the charitable games events are authorized under the license must be notified of all originally scheduled, added, changed, or cancelled events and a copy of that notification must be emailed to rev.bptcg@illinois.gov.

-- No person may receive any remuneration or compensation either directly or indirectly from any source for participating in the management or operation of the game.
+• No person may receive any remuneration or compensation either directly or indirectly from any source for participating in the management or operation of the game, including employees of the operator organization.

-- Tax returns must be filed within 30 days of the event in order to avoid penalties and interest.
+• Form RCG-18, Charitable Games Tax Return, must be filed within 30 days of the event in order to avoid penalties and interest.
+This form must be completed by the licensed operator or an accountant.

-- suppliers must file Form RCG-7, Application for Charitable Games Supplier’s License, either electronically through MyTax.illinois.gov or by mail.
+• suppliers must submit Form RCG-7, Application for Charitable Games Supplier’s License, either electronically through MyTax.illinois.gov or by mail.

 Additional requirements